-I am the clinical Research lead Midwife at Aneurin Bevan University Health Board in South Wales and feel passionate about my work.
-I really enjoy supporting families through pregnancy and birth and feel priveleged to be a trustee for midwives@ethiopia.
+I am the clinical Research lead Midwife at Aneurin Bevan University Health Board in South Wales and part time Consultant Midwife, and feel passionate about my work.
+I really enjoy supporting families through pregnancy and birth and feel privileged to be a trustee for midwives@ethiopia.
 I have had various articles published,have worked on the advisory panel of a midwifery publication Essentially Midirs and was awarded a scholarship to Japan in 1998 to research breast feeding.
 I was proud to accept ‘Mum’s Midwife of the Year’ for Wales 2011 and have since won other awards including the Wales Research Impact award 2017.
 I am currently studying for a PHD alongside my job as a midwife and have presented at various conferences including the ICM in Toronto 2017.
 I am very happy to be a trustee for midwives@ethiopia and grateful that as a charity we have the opportunity to support and work with our colleagues in Ethiopia.

 Dr Sarah Norris

 I am the Lead Midwife for Education at Swansea University and have been in Midwifery education for the past 15 years, and before that a practising Midwife.
 Teaching and supporting student midwives on their journey to become qualified Midwives is a most rewarding and exciting job.
 It has been a wonderful opportunity to be able to contribute my knowledge of education, and my experience, to our work in Ethiopia.
 Visiting Ethiopia has been life changing , from having the opportunity to gain a better understanding of the reality of the problems facing developing countries, but equally importantly to work in partnership with Ethiopian midwives as they develop their profession.
 My experiences in Ethiopia have definitely influenced my approach to life and work at home.

 I’m looking forward to playing a part in developing the scope of our charity into the future.
 From small beginnings…….!